| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 ▣ "these two were thrown alive into the lake of fire" The phrase "lake of fire" is unique to the book of the Revelation, but is a synonym for the term Gehenna, which Jesus used so often to denote Hell.
 The specific OT allusion may be to Isa.
 30:23-33 and Dan.
 7:11.
 There are so many prophetic passages that connect judgment with fire or burning.
 This theme of an eternal fire is developed in apocalyptic Judaism (cf. Enoch 27:1ff; 54:1ff; 56:3ff; 90:26; IV Ezra 7:36; Apoc. of Baruch 59:10; 85:13 [list taken from George E. Ladd, Revelation, p.
 258]).
 This phrase is used in Revelation in Rev. 20:10,14; 21:8.

-It was a place prepared for Satan and his angels, but humans who rebel against God will also find this as their ultimate dwelling place.
+It was a place prepared for Satan and his angels, but humans who rebel against God will also find this as their dwelling place.
 It is the final dwelling place of Satan.
+It is also labeled "the second death"( cf. Rev. 2:11; 20:6, 14; 21:8).
 It is the natural result of rebellion against God and is a permanent form of the abyss (cf. Matt.
 25:46; Rev. 9:11; 11:7; 17:8; 20:1,3).

-Special Topic: Where Are the Dead?
+Special Topic: Where Are the Dead?, II.
+D.

 Special Topic: Eternal Punishment

-19:21 Those who received that mark of the beast (cf. Rev. 13:16; 14:9,11), the very ones who had persecuted the believers, are now killed by the word of Christ (as the sea beast will be, cf. 2 Thess.
-2:8).
+19:21 Those who received that mark of the beast (cf. Rev. 13:16; 14:9,11), the very ones who had persecuted the believers, are now killed by the word of Christ.

 DISCUSSION QUESTIONS